 How the state forgets what doesn't work

 Nothing will be done about writing such histories, at least not by the State of Illinois, of course; at the time of writing the state couldn’t even fully staff its own historical library, much less add historians to every major department and state-run institution.

 “The history of the state’s parens patriae role toward children is strikingly circular,” wrote historian Joan Gittens.
 She offers several examples.
 The earliest solution to raising state-dependent children, for instance, was to settle them promptly into families, with little or no further intervention from the state; after a century of trying other approaches, the federal Adoption Assistance and Child Welfare Act of 1980 again favored simple familial care over state intervention.
 “And in the education of handicapped children,” she reminds us in a 1994 volume, “the pre-Civil War special schools’ goal of returning mentally and physically handicapped children to their communities as soon as possible finds an echo in the modem day commitment to deinstitutionalization and mainstreaming of handicapped children.”

-Education, corrections, utility regulation, energy policy—each is a realm in which old policies that failed are forever being mistaken for new ones with promise.
-One can come to a couple of conclusions while meditating on this recurring trip back to the future.
+One is that there are only two basic state government solutions to each of the standard social ills and they are both wrong.
+Another is that the state keeps making the same mistakes because policymakers in state departments lack awareness of their organizations’ pasts.
 In general, institutional memory in Illinois state government ranges from faint to amnesic.
-Narrative accounts of departmental history are as rare as revenue-rich budgets.
-Department is used loosely here to refer to any administrative subdivision of the executive branch; narratives include interpretive records of key policy debates and the results of administrative initiatives.
+Narrative accounts of departmental history are as rare as revenue-rich budgets. ("Department" is used loosely here to refer to any administrative subdivision of the executive branch; narratives include interpretive records of key policy debates and the results of administrative initiatives.)

 Would knowing the past help keep agencies from wasting time and money and avoid avoidable errors?
 Would it help frame and contextualize policy debates and proposals?
 And how would achieving informed perspective work?

 An ongoing program of applied history about state government operations would be a new species of what has come to be called “public history.”
 As practiced in the United States, this still-green art includes history prepared for a public unused to complex fare.
-It is public historians who, increasingly, concoct museum exhibits, staff the more ambitious local historical societies and manage the archives of major business corporations.
-The larger aim of public history is, as one of the movement’s early leaders once put it, to apply the “scientific knowledge of history in the practical affairs of today.
+It is public historians who, increasingly, concoct museum exhibits, staff the more ambitious local historical societies, and manage the archives of major business corporations.
+The larger aim of public history is, as one of the movement’s early leaders once put it, to apply the “scientific knowledge of history in the practical affairs of today."

 Running state government is certainly a practical affair.
 But who might assemble this scientific knowledge?
-One nominee might be in-house historians—not archivists but proper, trained historians whose role would be to search, reflect upon and reveal the past to inform the present.
-Such scribes probably should not be regular department employees.
-Insulating state-paid historians from meddling by their masters is crucial.
+One nominee might be in-house historians—not archivists but proper, trained historians whose role would be to search, reflect upon, and reveal the past to inform the present.
+Such scribes probably should not be regular department employees; insulating state-paid historians from meddling by their masters is crucial.

 Thucydides, it should be remembered, was able to write the first objective history—the History of the Peloponnesian War, a chronicle of conflict between Sparta and his native Athens—only because he had been exiled from Athens.
 His successors ought not to be appointed by department heads whose work they would eventually pass on but by someone else—perhaps a nonpartisan commission set up for the purpose.
 Under such a scheme, department historians would serve in the same relationship to the bureaucracy that U.S. Supreme Court justices have with the executive and legislative branches.